deafelimuplus/sign-language-dictionary-tutorial/README.md

       You see the message *Hello from Firebase!*

 ### Step 4: Add the webhook_messenger() function
-   This function is to set up a webhook that supports the Messenger Platform's required webhook verification step, and is able to accept webhook events.
+   We add the webhook_messenger() function to set up a webhook that supports the Messenger Platform's required webhook verification step, and is able to accept webhook events.
 For more information on **setting up your webhook**, follow [this link](https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup)

 1. For adding your webhook endpoint, add these lines to index.js